Time reversal of reflected Brownian motion with Poissonian resetting: Introduction

 \section{Introduction}

-One-dimensional Brownian motion with Poissonian resetting at a constant rate \( r \) was introduced by Evans and Majumdar \cite{evans2011diffusion}.
-Such processes are particularly useful in search problems, as they reduce the mean first passage time.
-For further reading on the topic, we recommend the review \cite{evansreview}.
+One-dimensional Brownian motion with Poissonian resetting at a constant rate \( r \) is a well-studied model in the context of stochastic processes with restarts.
+The resetting mechanism is relevant in search problems, because it allows for transforming an infinite mean first-passage time into a finite one.
+For an overview of the topic and related developments, we refer to the review \cite{evansreview}.

 We consider a Brownian particle that is periodically reset to a fixed point.
 The resetting occurs at random times following a Poisson process, meaning that the inter-reset times are exponentially distributed.
 Specifically, at any instant, a reset occurs with constant rate \( r \), independently of the time passed since the last reset.